polarathene/biglobby/README.md

 [**NO LONGER MAINTAINED**](https://github.com/polarathene/biglobby/issues/63) - Please show support if you'd like updates by contributing to bounties on BountySource.
 Either I or someone else may claim it.
 In future I may write a tool to automate sync updates with bounties encouraging the community to maintain the mod for any other breakage.

+**BigLobby3:** The community has made it possible to use this mod without requiring pdmod to use.
+Development of BigLobby is likely to continue at their new repo located [here](https://github.com/payday-restoration/BigLobby3).
+It includes all commits from 2017 in this repo, including unreleased fixes/improvements recently contributed.
+[ModWorkshop link](https://modworkshop.net/mydownloads.php?action=view_down&did=21582).

 # How to install

 [Video guide by B33croft](https://www.youtube.com/watch?v=rkxwfFdFXnI).